 Personal information

-Your payslip will include your personal information, including your name, address and National Insurance number.
+Your payslip includes your personal information, including your name, address and National Insurance number.

-If this information is incorrect, or perhaps you have recently changed your address, let your umbrella company know immediately.
+If this information is incorrect, or if you recently changed your address, please let your umbrella company know immediately.

 Tax code

-Every employee has a tax code, and this lets the employer know how much income tax to deduct from your pay and send to HMRC on your behalf.
+Every employee has a tax code, which tells the employer how much income tax to deduct from pay and send to HMRC on your behalf.
 Pension providers also use your tax code.

 Assignment rate